irisparks/solo-gachibuy/README.md

 Deployed Project can be found at: https://gachi-buy.herokuapp.com

 ## Technologies
-Technologies used:
--React.js, React-Redux, React-Sagas, Node.js/Express.js, postgreSQL, and CSS and MaterialUI for styling.
+Technologies used: React.js, React-Redux, React-Sagas, Node.js/Express.js, postgreSQL, and CSS and MaterialUI for styling.
--Includes Authentication with Passport.js
+Includes Authentication with Passport.js

 ![gachi-buy interface](images/gachi-buy_interface.png)